MicrosoftDocs/power-platform/power-platform/admin/extend-capacity.md

 1. Select **Confirm**.

-1. A banner displays the temporary capacity extension has is enabled.
+1. A banner displays the temporary capacity extension has been enabled.

    :::image type="content" source="media/storage-extend-capacity-success.png" alt-text="Successfully tenant capacity extension." lightbox="media/storage-extend-capacity-success.png":::

-  After enabling the extension, for the next 30 days the additional capacity appears in the Power Platform admin center **Capacity** page (**Resources** > **Capacity** > **Summary**).
+  After turning on the extension, for the next 30 days the extra capacity appears in the Power Platform admin center **Capacity** page (**Resources** > **Capacity** > **Summary**).

    :::image type="content" source="media/storage-extend-capacity-banner-30-days.png" alt-text="Tenant capacity extension in admin center." lightbox="media/storage-extend-capacity-banner-30-days.png":::

 ## What happens after a capacity extension expires in 30 days?

-If you exceed your storage capacity, you receive email notifications that alerts you to the over-capacity usage.
+If you exceed your storage capacity, you receive email notifications that alert you to the over-capacity usage.
 Learn more about the new model for email notification in [Changes for exceeding storage capacity entitlements](capacity-storage.md#changes-for-exceeding-storage-capacity-entitlements).
 Learn more about the legacy model for email notification in [Changes for exceeding storage capacity entitlements](legacy-capacity-storage.md#changes-for-exceeding-storage-capacity-entitlements).
 A notification banner also appears in the Power Platform admin center when a tenant exceeds storage capacity.
 Currently, exceeding storage entitlements doesn't affect the availability of the service.
 Data stored in the service remains durable even if you go over your storage limit.

 The [Universal License Terms for Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/EAEAS) apply to your organization’s use of the online service, including consumption that exceeds the online service’s documented entitlements or usage limits.